 The rookie training program is designed to train you to be a confident, safe and effective rappeller.
 Rookie training is designed to prepare rookie rappeller candidates with the necessary mental fortitude, logic and reasoning skills, and physical capacity to succeed in highly dynamic and arduous work environments.
 The Forest Service spends a lot of time, effort, and money to train rookie rappellers.
 Success will require you to put forth your best effort.

 Government housing may be available for crewmembers at the rate of $108.00 a pay period, and is on a first come first served basis.
-The average local rent is $400.00 to $500.00 per month in the Grants Pass area and options are plenty.
+The average local rent is $500.00 to $700.00 per month in the Grants Pass area and options are limited.
 Temporary crewmembers have also gone in together to rent a house for the season which can offset individual costs and facilitate carpooling.